Jānis Kalniņš (ice hockey)

-Jānis Kalniņš (born 13 December 1991) is a Latvian professional ice hockey goaltender who is currently an unrestricted free agent.
-He most recently played for Amur Khabarovsk of the Kontinental Hockey League (KHL).
+Jānis Kalniņš (born 13 December 1991) is a Latvian former professional ice hockey player who is a goaltender.
+He most recently played for Ferencvárosi TC of the Erste Liga.

 Playing career

 He formerly played with Dinamo Riga in the KHL before signing as a free agent to a multi-year contract with Jokerit on June 15, 2018.

 Kalniņš enjoyed three successful seasons with Jokerit leaving following the 2020–21 season to sign a one-year contract with reigning Swedish champions, Växjö Lakers of the SHL, on 28 June 2021.

 Kalniņš also represented Latvian national team at several tournaments, including the 2022 Winter Olympics, but was banned from all national team activities after moving to Russia following the 2022 Russian invasion of Ukraine.

+On April 22, 2026, Kalniņš announced his retirement from professional ice hockey on his instagram account.